kubernetes/community/contributors/devel/on-call-federation-build-cop.md

 them to login and click the "Build Now" link on the Jenkins page corresponding to the CI job you want to manually start.

-#### Triggering a new deploy job run
+#### Triggering a new test run

-Use the @k8s-bot on the PR to retrigger the test.
-The exact bot incantation is: `@k8s-bot pull-kubernetes-federation-e2e-gce test this`
+Use the `/test` command on the PR to retrigger the test.
+The exact incantation is: `/test pull-kubernetes-federation-e2e-gce`

 #### Quota cleanup

-Please ping someone who has access to the GCP project and ask them to look at the quotas and clean up the leaked resources.
+Please ping someone who has access to `k8s-jkns-pr-bldr-e2e-gce-fdrtn` GCP project.
+Ask them to look at the quotas and delete the leaked resources by clicking the delete button corresponding to those leaked resources on Google Cloud Console.